orsonteodoro/gcf2/README.md

 LTO with CFI is mostly working and on par with a basic www setup.
 Current development is focused on systemwide CFI.
-Performance degration with CFI is indiscernible mostly maybe except for loading times
+Performance degration with CFI is indiscernible mostly maybe except for loading times.

 Systemwide Clang CFI support has been applied for many packages but there are still a lot of packages that are not able to be CFIed, with some unmergable